tetrapus/Karkat/README.md

 ### text.py
 This file contains some general text manipulation utilities.
 The design aesthetic of Karkat encourages short, multi-line output over information-dense, word-wrapped output.

-### karkat.py
-Good luck with this one.

-Karkat reads from a socket connection to a server one line at a time and queues up the callbacks (in flist) to the caller threads with the arguments (words, line). callers[1] is the main worker thread and callers[0] is reserved for non-critical operations.
-Threadsafe callbacks can utilise all caller threads.

-The printer class should be the only method for sending data to the server, to prevent threading issues.
-NOTE: ``karkat.py`` sets stdout to privmsg to the last used channel.
-Use printer.message(text, <channel, <method>>) to send a message to the server, or use the printer.buffer(channel) context manager to ensure multiple lines are not interleaved.

 ### features.py
 All of the like, features are here.
 Currently they're just ``execfile()``'d after everything else is defined, so uh, be careful with that.